zama-ai/tfhe-rs/tfhe/docs/getting_started/benchmarks/gpu/README.md

 By their nature, homomorphic operations run slower than their cleartext equivalents.

 {% hint style="info" %}
-All CPU benchmarks were launched on H100 GPUs, and rely on the multithreaded PBS algorithm.
+All GPU benchmarks were launched on H100 GPUs, and rely on the multithreaded PBS algorithm.
 {% endhint %}

 * [Integer operations](gpu_integer_operations.md)